 Standalone integration software and ETL tools found in database servers are particularly useful solutions for migrating data from enterprise applications to data warehouses and other IT projects geared towards data management.
 Informatica’s PowerCenter, for instance, is an example data integration solution that is capable of accessing data in a variety of formats, including flat files and web applications, while Talend’s Integration Suite offers similar data integration capabilities based on open source technologies.
 SQL Server Integration Services (SISS) is an ETL tool included in Microsoft SQL Server that extracts operational data from different sources for transformation and loading into a database.

 For enterprises interested in integrating processes and data, middleware tools such as an Enterprise Service Bus (ESB) provide a way to share data between applications.
 Mule as an ESB, for instance, is not only capable of exchanging and transforming data through the DataWeave graphical interface, but also service creation and service orchestration - key processes for developing composite applications using existing units of functionality.

 Data Transformation the enterprise

-One of the main goals of SOA is to maximize resource utilization by leveraging existing IT assets to build new business applications.
+It's important to increase the amount of resource utilization by leveraging existing IT assets to build new business applications.
 This requires a fundamental shift in how data is understood.
 Legacy applications were originally designed for individual departments, with business functions tightly connected to data.
 Over time, however, the number of applications within the enterprise grew, resulting in the fragmentation of data into information silos.

 But data no longer belongs to a single department, but rather to the entire enterprise.
 This means that data from one application should be usable in other applications and requires the loosening of data from business processes, and transformation into the right format.
 Without data transformation, data will fail to reach its potential in delivering tangible benefits to the enterprise.